bbcarchdev/acropolis/README-docker.md

 This has been used to spin up platform for BDD testing, see `behave.yml` on `acropolis-bdd` image.

 > Build
-`docker-compose -f behave.yml build acropolis-bdd`
+`docker-compose -f behave.yml build`

 > Run
-`docker-compose -f behave.yml up acropolis-bdd`
+`docker-compose -f behave.yml up`

 ### Note:
 Building on OSX, if the build fails on COPY then removing the .dockerignore file is the easiest way to resolve this.